dribdat/docs/docs/deploy.md

-This document contains additional information on deploying dribdat.
+This document contains additional information on deploying dribdat to a web server.

-# Quick Start
+# Quickstart for installing dribdat

 The following section details various options for installation, followed by environment variables you can use to tweak your installation.
 See also the [README](https://github.com/dribdat/dribdat#quickstart) guide, and our new frontend microservice [Backboard](https://github.com/dribdat/backboard).